Measuring Star Formation Histories from Asymptotic Giant Branch Stars I: A Demonstration in M31: Abstract

 \section{Abstract}

-We demonstrate how near infrared (NIR) imaging of resolved luminous asymptotic giant branch (AGB) stars can be used to measure well-constrained star formation histories (SFHs) across cosmic time.
-Using UKIRT $J$ and $K$-band imaging of M31, we first show excellent agreement over the past $\sim8$~Gyr between the PHAT SFH of M31’s outer disk derived from a deep optical color-magnitude diagram (CMD; $\sim3.3\times10^{7}$ stars with $M_{\rm F814W} \lesssim +2$), and our spatially-matched SFH based only on modeling AGB stars on a NIR CMD ($\sim2.3\times10^{4}$ stars with $M_{\rm J} \lesssim -5$).
-We find that only hundreds of AGB stars are needed for reliable SFH recovery, owing to their excellent age sensitivity in the NIR.
-We then measure the spatially resolved SFH of M31’s inner stellar halo ($D_{\rm M31, projected} \sim20-30$~kpc) using $\sim10^4$ AGB stars.
-We find: (i) a dominant burst of star formation across M31's inner stellar halo from $4-5$~Gyr ago and lower level, spatially distributed star formation $\sim1-2$~Gyr ago; (ii) a younger `quenching time' in the vicinity of NGC~205 ($\sim1$~Gyr ago) than near M32 ($\sim1.6$~Gyr ago); (iii) $M_{\star}\sim4\pm0.5\times10^9 M_{\odot}$ formed over the past $\sim8$~Gyr.
-We discuss some caveats and the enormous potential of resolved AGB stars in the NIR for measuring SFHs back to ancient epochs ($\sim13$~Gyr ago) in galaxies to large distances ($D\gtrsim20$~Mpc) with JWST, Roman, and Euclid.
+We demonstrate how near-infrared (NIR) imaging of resolved luminous asymptotic giant branch (AGB) stars can be used to measure well-constrained star formation histories (SFHs) across cosmic time.
+Using UKIRT $J$ and $K$-band imaging of M31, we first show excellent agreement over the past $\sim8$~Gyr between the PHAT SFH of M31’s outer disk derived from a deep optical color-magnitude diagram (CMD; $\sim3.3\times10^{7}$ stars with $M_{\rm F814W} \lesssim +2$), and our spatially-matched SFH based only on modeling AGB stars on a NIR CMD ($\sim7.7\times10^{3}$ stars with $M_{\rm J} \lesssim -6$).
+We find that only $\sim1000$ AGB stars are needed for reliable SFH recovery, owing to their excellent age sensitivity in the NIR.
+We then measure the spatially-resolved SFH of M31’s inner stellar halo ($D_{\rm M31, projected} \sim20-30$~kpc) using $\sim10^4$ AGB stars.
+We find: (i) a dominant burst of star formation across M31's stellar halo $3-5$~Gyr ago and lower level, spatially distributed star formation $\sim1-3$~Gyr ago; (ii) $M_{\star}\approx3_{-1}^{+5}\times10^9 M_{\odot}$ formed over the past $\sim8$~Gyr.
+We discuss some caveats and the enormous potential of resolved AGB stars in the NIR for measuring SFHs back to ancient epochs ($\sim14$~Gyr ago) in galaxies to large distances ($D\gtrsim20$~Mpc) with JWST, Roman, and Euclid.

 \correspondingauthor{Abigail J. Lee} \keywords{Andromeda Galaxy (39), Asymptotic giant branch (108), Galaxy stellar halos (598), Near infrared astronomy (1093), Stellar populations (1622), Asymptotic giant branch stars (2100)}